-§27A-3-301.
-Date of election - Eligible voters.
+§ 3-3-301.
+Date of election--Eligible voters

-- A. There shall be an election each year in every conservation district on the first Tuesday in June, which is hereby designated as Conservation District Day, to elect one director in each district. - B. All registered voters in a district shall be eligible to vote in the election.
+A. There shall be an election each year in every conservation district on the second Tuesday in March, which is hereby designated as Conservation District Day, to elect one director in each district.

+B. All registered voters in a district shall be eligible to vote in such election.